 Honors and Awards

-- Business North Carolina Legal Elite: Appellate, 2020
+- Recognized in Business North Carolina magazine's Legal Elite, Appellate, 2020

-- Chambers USA Ranked Lawyer, Litigation – General Commercial, White-Collar Crime & Government Investigations, North Carolina (Band 1), 2016 – 2020
+- Chambers USA Ranked Lawyer, Litigation – General Commercial, White-Collar Crime & Government Investigations, North Carolina (Band 1), 2016 – Present

 - Top 25: 2020 Charlotte Super Lawyers List

-- Recognized in The Best Lawyers in America© in the fields of Appellate Practice, Bet-the-Company Litigation, Commercial Litigation, Criminal Defense: General Practice, Criminal Defense: White-Collar, Medical Malpractice Law – Defendants, Personal Injury Litigation – Defendants, 2001 – Present
+- Recognized in The Best Lawyers in America (BL Rankings) in the fields of Appellate Practice, Bet-the-Company Litigation, Commercial Litigation, Criminal Defense: General Practice, Criminal Defense: White-Collar, Medical Malpractice Law – Defendants, Personal Injury Litigation – Defendants, 2001 – Present

 Any result the lawyer or law firm may have achieved on behalf of clients in other matters does not necessarily indicate similar results can be obtained for other clients.

 - Counsel for Duke Energy in connection with a multi-district grand jury investigation and civil litigation arising out of the Dan River coal ash spill.